craftingcity/The-Known-World/Faction Turn.md

 > A large caravan of Suremantle Traders was waylaid with religious posterization and completely failed to make sales due to what the locals called a "titherraf", some combination of religious conviction and governmental decree.
 In any case, this caravan returned home with all they left with other than their rations, time, and dignity.

 ### Golden Claws
-> Throughout the southern regions of the Deserts of Tetrimoc, small groups of Cobalt's Thieves have been k
+> Throughout the southern regions of the Deserts of Tetrimoc, small groups of Cobalt's Thieves have been killed, a foul-play of wyvern and steel.
+It makes one wonder who possibly could have done such a thing...
 ### Knights in Red
 ### Dampguard
 ### Riphounds